Dracopower/OpenSong3/source/utilities/LilyPondRenderServer/README.rst

 These results are saved in the cache folder.
 If you change a verse (notes or lyrics), the cached version for that verse will automatically be invalidated.
 The caching does not support updates to the cache by other applications when the server is running.
-The cache is NOT invalidated when the template or custom hyphen file(s) change.
+The cache is NOT invalidated when the template or custom hyphen file(s) change, however, changing the custom hyphen file will trigger re-rendering of all songs rendered while the active instance of the server was running.
 The cache is preserved over sessions.
 So once rendered correctly, you won't need to render the song the next time you use it (unless you cleared the cache or changed the song).